 - No fire cooking competition recipes.
 Note: If you are allowed to take boiled sweet corn.

-- Sweet corn: I used frozen sweet corn in this recipe.
-Alternately Pressure cook corn on the cob and remove corn kernels with a sharp knife.
+- Sweet corn: I used frozen sweet corn.
+Alternately, pressure cook corn on the cob and remove corn kernels with a sharp knife.

 - Vegetables: I used veggies like onion, tomato, cucumber, and red bell pepper.